AdobeDocs/developers-animatesdk-docs/Document_object/docume86.md

 #### Returns

 Returns boolean.
-Returns true if the “Enable detailed telemetry” checkbox is selected; otherwise false.
+Returns true if the "Enable detailed telemetry" checkbox is selected; otherwise false.

 #### Description

-Method; Indicates whether if the “Enable detailed telemetry” checkbox is selected in the Publish Settings dialog.
+Method; Indicates whether if the "Enable detailed telemetry" checkbox is selected in the Publish Settings dialog.

 #### Example